philipust/cloud-status/README.md

 ## Installation
-1. Can use amazon linux basic ec2 instance like type t2 micro
+1. Can use amazon linux basic ec2 instance like type t2 micro / or can use lambda

 2. Clone this repository.
 3. Install the required Python library: